-Stephen is a wonderful bull,
+Stephen is a wonderful bull

 and a fine example of the attributes that make the Dexter breed so popular.